heremaps/xyz-hub/docs/PSQL.md

 ## Transaction Fix Job

 The last step is a background job added into Naksha-Hub that will “fix” the transaction table.
-It will set the `seq_id` and `seq_ts` to signal the visibility of a transaction and to generate a sequential numeric identifier, that has no holes and is unique for every transaction.
-Note that the `seq_id` itself is not unique, multiple events in the transaction table can belong to the same `seq_id`, but it is guaranteed that the lowest `seq_id`.
+It will set the `publish_id` and `publish_ts` to signal the visibility of a transaction and to generate a sequential numeric identifier, that has no holes and is unique for every transaction.
+Note that the `publish_id` itself is not unique, multiple events in the transaction table can belong to the same `publish_id`, but it is guaranteed that the lowest `publish_id`.

 The author and application identifier must be set by the client before starting any transaction via `SELECT naksha_tx_start('{appId}', '{author}');`.
 Note that the **author** is optional and can be `null`, but the application identifier **must not** be `null` or an empty string.
 If the author is `null`, then the current author stays the author for all updates or deletes.
 New objects in this case, are set to the application identifier, so that the application gains authorship.